Regis Philbin

-After graduating from the University of Notre Dame, Philbin served in the U.S. Navy and got his television start serving as a page for The Tonight Show in the 1950s.
-He got his first network television exposure in 1967 as Joey Bishop's sidekick on The Joey Bishop Show.
-He is most widely known as the co-host of the New York City-based nationally syndicated talk show Live! with Regis and Kathie Lee, starting in 1988, which became Live! with Regis and Kelly in 2001, and continued as Live! with Kelly after Philbin's departure in 2011.
-He is also well-known as the original host of the U.S. version of Who Wants to Be a Millionaire, the most-watched prime-time series of the 1999–2000 U.S. television season.
+Philbin was born and raised in New York City.
+After graduating from the University of Notre Dame, he served in the US Navy and got his television start serving as a page for The Tonight Show in the 1950s.
+Philbin got his first network television exposure in 1967 as Joey Bishop's sidekick on The Joey Bishop Show.
+He is most widely known as the co-host of the New York City–based nationally syndicated talk show Live! with Regis and Kathie Lee, starting in 1988, which became Live! with Regis and Kelly in 2001, and continued as Live! with Kelly after Philbin's departure in 2011.
+He is also well known as the original host of the American version of Who Wants to Be a Millionaire, the most-watched prime-time series of the 1999–2000 US television season.

 Philbin also hosted Million Dollar Password and the first season of America's Got Talent.

 Early life

-Philbin was born in the Manhattan borough of New York City on August 25, 1931.
-His father, Francis "Frank" Philbin, was a U.S. Marine of Irish descent who served in the Pacific.
-His mother, Filomena ("Florence"; née Boscia), was a member of an Albanian-Italian immigrant family from Greci.
+Regis Francis Xavier Philbin was born on August 25, 1931, in the Manhattan borough of New York City.
+His father, Francis "Frank" Philbin, was a US Marine of Irish descent who served in the Pacific, and his mother, Filomena ("Florence"; née Boscia), was a member of an Albanian-Italian immigrant family from Greci.
 Philbin had a Catholic upbringing.
 He was supposedly named "Regis" because his father wanted him to attend his alma mater, the prestigious Regis High School.
 It was long believed that he was an only child, but he announced on Live with Regis and Kelly in February 2007 that he had a brother named Frank (March 1, 1951 – January 27, 2007), who had died from non-Hodgkin lymphoma several days earlier.
 Philbin said his brother had asked not to be mentioned on television or in the press while still alive to protect his privacy.

 Philbin was raised in the Van Nest neighborhood of the Bronx.
-He attended Our Lady of Solace grammar school and graduated from Cardinal Hayes High School.
-After graduating high school, he attended the University of Notre Dame, where he lived in Fisher Hall, and graduated in 1953 with a degree in sociology.
-He later served in the U.S. Navy as a supply officer Lieutenant Junior Grade and then went through a few behind-the-scenes jobs in television and radio before moving into broadcasting.
+He attended Our Lady of Solace grammar school.
+After graduating from high school, he attended the University of Notre Dame, where he lived in Fisher Hall, and graduated in 1953 with a degree in sociology.
+He later served in the US Navy as a supply officer Lieutenant Junior Grade and then went through a few behind-the-scenes jobs in television and radio before moving into broadcasting.